 - paid time off (PTO).

-If your employer does provide PTO or vacation time, the employer has to treat vacation time like earned wages.
-Vacation time does not expire, even if you do not use your vacation time.
-(This includes vacation time for part-time employees as well as full-time employees.)
+If your employer does provide PTO or vacation time, the employer has to treat that time like earned wages.
+Therefore vacation time does not expire, even if you do not use it.2 This is true for part-time employees as well as for full-time employees.

 Required Time Off

-If you are a non-exempt employee, an employer in California is required to provide meal breaks and rest breaks for work over a certain number of hours.3
+Although California employers do not have to provide vacation time, they are required to provide non-exempt employees meal breaks and rest breaks for work over a certain number of hours.3

-Under California labor laws, employers in California are required to provide you with paid sick leave.
-However, this is not the same as vacation pay.
-If you work at least 30 days a year, you are entitled to paid sick days.4
+Whether you are exempt or not, California employers are also required to provide you with paid sick leave.
+However, this is not the same as vacation pay.4

 2. Can my employer take away my accrued vacation time?

-Vacation time is to be treated like earned wages.
-Once you earn your vacation time according to your employer’s accrual rate, you cannot lose the vacation time.
+Since vacation time is treated like earned wages, once you earn your vacation time according to your employer’s accrual rate, you cannot lose it.

-In California, your vacation time cannot expire.
 Some employers may claim that vacation time is under a “use-it-or-lose-it” policy.
-However, taking away “expired” vacation time is a violation of California labor law.7
+However, “use-it-or-lose-it” policies are a violation of California labor law.7

 3. Can my employer restrict my accrual of vacation time?

-Employers may place restrictions on taking vacation time.
+Employers may place reasonable restrictions on taking vacation time.
 These restrictions may include:

-- A minimum amount of time to request time off
+- A minimum amount of notice to request time off

 - Different time-off policies for managers and other employees